Beauty Brands Ecommerce Benchmarks

 Ecommerce benchmarks for beauty brands

 Beauty is one of the sectors where direct-to-consumer brands are taking a lead.
 The traditional market for cosmetics seems to be lacking in variety and accessibility while customers want more and better solutions for their beauty needs.
+A cosmetic product manufacturer plays a crucial role in this shift, ensuring that innovative and diverse products reach consumers directly.
 Direct-to-consumer democratizes the access to specialized products, high-end makeup and natural products, to name a few consumer trends to watch.
 This is why we have every reason to believe more and more DTC beauty brands will be successful.

 To help smaller brands get there, we gathered data from the beauty brands we work with on a daily basis to make key ecommerce metrics benchmarks available.